hyperpixel34/aerothemeplasma/INSTALL.md

 1. Apply the Global Theme after installing everything.
 Make sure to restart KDE Plasma and KWin as well, by restarting your session.
 2. On a fresh KDE install, **remove** the default panel and add the "AeroThemePlasma Taskbar" panel using Edit mode.
 You can also manually configure the panel for a finer setup.
 3. Right click on the desktop and open "Desktop and Wallpaper", and select "Desktop (Win7)" under Layout, and apply the changes.
-4. When updating KDE Plasma, usually through a full system upgrade, recompiling KWin effects and the DefaultToolTip component is necessary.
-5. In System Settings -> Colors & Themes -> Colors, set "Accent color from color scheme"
+4. In System Settings -> Colors & Themes -> Colors, set "Accent color from color scheme"
-6. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
+5. In System Settings -> Session -> Desktop Session, uncheck the "Ask for confirmation" option.
-7. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
+6. In System Settings -> Keyboard -> Shortcuts, under KWin, disable the "Peek at Desktop" shortcut, and remap the "MinimizeAll" to Meta+D
-8. In System Settings -> Colors & Themes -> Cursors -> Configure Launch Feedback, set Cursor feedback to "None"
+7. In System Settings -> Colors & Themes -> Cursors -> Configure Launch Feedback, set Cursor feedback to "None"
-9. In System Settings -> Fonts, configure the fonts as shown here:
+8. In System Settings -> Fonts, configure the fonts as shown here:

 <img src="screenshots/fontconfig.png">

 The following steps are optional:

-10. To enable full font hinting just for Segoe UI, move the `fontconfig` folder to `~/.config`.
+9. To enable full font hinting just for Segoe UI, move the `fontconfig` folder to `~/.config`.
 This will enable full font hinting for Segoe UI while keeping slight font hinting for other fonts.
 Additionally, append `QML_DISABLE_DISTANCEFIELD=1` into `/etc/environment` in order for this to be properly applied. _While full font hinting makes the font rendering look sharper and somewhat closer to Windows 7's ClearType, on Linux this option causes noticeably faulty kerning.
 This has been a [prominent](https://github.com/OpenTTD/OpenTTD/issues/11765) [issue](https://gitlab.gnome.org/GNOME/pango/-/issues/656) [for](https://gitlab.gnome.org/GNOME/pango/-/issues/463) [several](https://gitlab.gnome.org/GNOME/pango/-/issues/404) [years](https://github.com/harfbuzz/harfbuzz/issues/2394) [now](https://www.phoronix.com/news/HarfBuzz-Hinting-Woe) and while the situation has improved from being unreadable to just being ugly, a complete solution for this doesn't seem to be coming anytime soon._
-11. For Wine users it's recommended to install the [VistaVG Ultimate](https://www.deviantart.com/vishal-gupta/art/VistaVG-Ultimate-57715902) msstyles theme.
+10. For Wine users it's recommended to install the [VistaVG Ultimate](https://www.deviantart.com/vishal-gupta/art/VistaVG-Ultimate-57715902) msstyles theme.
-12. To install custom branding at the Info Center, move `kcm-about-distrorc` from the `branding` folder to `~/.config/kdedefaults/`, then edit the file's `LogoPath` entry to point to the absolute path of `kcminfo.png`.
+11. To install custom branding at the Info Center, move `kcm-about-distrorc` from the `branding` folder to `~/.config/kdedefaults/`, then edit the file's `LogoPath` entry to point to the absolute path of `kcminfo.png`.
-13. Add the following to `~/.bashrc` to get bash to look more like the command prompt on Windows:
+12. Add the following to `~/.bashrc` to get bash to look more like the command prompt on Windows:

 ```bash
 PS1='C:${PWD//\//\\\\}> '